benmeyersUSC/benmeyersUSC.github.io/_posts/2024-11-28-hamming-codes.md

 >- 110 = 6
 >- 111 = 7

-**Binary represents the weight or amount of powers of 2 starting at 2^0 on the far right (the 1's place) then 2^1 next (2's place) then 2^2 (4's place), and so on.
-We will be referring to these places in order from left to right, where the 1's place will the index 1, the 2's place will be index 2, and the 4's place will be index 3.**
+**Binary represents numbers as sums of powers of 2.
+The rightmost position (2^0) corresponds to the 1's place, the next (2^1) to the 2's place, and so on.
+We will be referring to these places in order from right to left, where the 1's place will the index 1, the 2's place will be index 2, and the 4's place will be index 3.**

 Notice that certain number have a 1 in index 1.
 Some have a 1 in index 2 or 3.
 Some have